KhanDoors/mern-music-app/README.md

-# mern-music-app
+# mongo-music-app

-this is a practice MERN app.
+this is a practice Mongo app.